shreya1sharma/ShreyaSharma/_notes/prob_and_stats.md

 - beta is determined by the overlap area and denotes type 2 error
 - the remaining part is called TEST POWER which tells how powerful is our test in correctly rejecting the null hypothesis
 - since alternate mean value can take multiple values, type 2 errors can be multipla
-- we can fix type 2 error beforehand using appropriate sample size (n) to align the alpha and beta regions in the true and alternate distributions respectively
+- we can fix type 2 error beforehand using appropriate sample size (n) to align the alpha and beta regions (critical values) in the true and alternate distributions respectively

 14. Type of hypothesis tests for mean
 	* single sample hypothesis z-test : to check whether population mean is equal to hypothesized mean; sigma known